Hello.

 I am Chengyuan Deng, a fifth-year PhD student at Rutgers Theory Group, where I am fortunate to be advised by Jie Gao.

-My research revolves around graph algorithm, geometry and machine learning.
+My research revolves around algorithm design, geometry and trustworthy AI.

 Beyond above, I am working on LLMs and Mathematical aspects of music such as combinatorics and geometry.

-I am training myself as a musician on classical music slowly.
+I am training myself as a researcher and musician on classical music slowly.

 I am on the job market looking for a postdoc or a full-time position.
 Drop me a line if you see a match, thank you!